eemeleems/GEOL0069_Project_FloodDetection/README.md

 | Optical only | 0.165 | 0.112 |
 | **Combined (SAR + terrain + optical)** | **0.136** | **0.186** |

-Combining SAR/terrain and optical features gave the best held-out performance - a real but modest improvement over either feature set alone, limited by how flat the floodplain is relative to the resolution of the depth proxy.
+Combining SAR/terrain and optical features gave the best held-out performance.
+This provided a slight improvement over either feature set alone, but this improvement was limited by how flat the floodplain is relative to the resolution of the depth proxy.

 **Explainability**

-ARD lengthscales and SHAP partially agree on which features matter (elevation and water-colour indices both feature prominently) but disagree on the specific ranking, illustrating that two reasonable XAI methods applied to related models don't always tell the same story.
+ARD lengthscales and SHAP partially agree on which features matter (elevation and water-colour indices both feature prominently) but disagree on the specific ranking, illustrating that two reasonable XAI methods applied to related models don't always produce the same pattern of results.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>